Factbox: Winners and losers in Trump's trade war with China

 Archer Daniels Midland Co

-The commodities trader’s adjusted operating profit slumped 30 percent in the fourth quarter to $183 million as the China trade war hit its sorghum and soybean origination business.
+The commodities trader’s adjusted operating profit slumped 30% in the fourth quarter to $183 million as the China trade war hit its sorghum and soybean origination business.

 Bunge Ltd The company reported a $125 million mark-to-market loss in August on a position in soybeans that bet a China trade war would be averted.
 Bunge’s profits then plunged in the fourth quarter as a temporary truce with China caused soybean prices to fall and slashed the value of its Brazilian soybean inventory by $125 million.